Esri/di-survey123-tools-no-code-required/README.md

 > [!WARNING]
-> Since the FMW file in git appears as a text file, they will always be made available as zipped fmw or fmwt format.
+> Since the FMW file in git appears as a text file, they will always be made available as zipped fmw or fmwt file format.

 ## Resources